usrzain/InterPrinter/README.md

 # InterPrinter
 make a online printing shop

-# TO START THE EXPRESS SERVER RUN THIS COMMAND
+# To start the express server run this command
  npm run devStart

-# TO START THE VITE APP
+# To Start The Vite App
-# FIRST NAVIGATE TO 'front' directory
+# First Navigate To 'front' Directory
  cd front

-# THEN RUN THIS COMMAND TO START THE SERVER
+# Then Run This Command To Start The Server
  npm run dev